nathancoolusername/Maths-Solver/README.md

-Maths Solver 🧮
+Maths Solver 🧮:

 Maths Solver is a web application that extracts and solves mathematical expressions from images.
 It leverages Optical Character Recognition (OCR) to detect math problems in pictures and provides solutions through a user-friendly interface.

-🚀 Features
+🚀 Features:

 Upload images containing mathematical expressions

 Automatic detection and extraction of math problems using OCR

-Solves basic arithmetic expressions
+Solves arithmetic expressions

 Web interface built with Flask

-🛠️ Technologies Used
+🛠️ Technologies Used:

 Python

 Flask